 Rome tourist passes – how does it work?

 The Rome tourist passes were developed to offer visitors a tourist package with the major benefits being quick and easy admission to a choice of popular attractions.
-Free public transport is another important component of the Rome city passes.
+Free public transport or airport transfers is another important component of the Rome city passes.

-The Rome city cards are valid for between 48 hours and 6 days, making it possible to choose one that will be valid for the duration of your visit.
+The Rome city cards are valid for between 48 hours and 6 days, or illimited for the Rome Tourist Card, making it possible to choose one that will be valid for the duration of your visit.

 But is the Roma Pass worth it for everyone?
 Maybe not.
 You may not want to visit that many attractions or use the public transport very often.

 However, if you’re in Rome only for a short period during a busy time, the biggest benefit of the Roma Pass and other city cards is this: They include skip the line tickets or fast-track entry to the popular attractions.
 As a result, you get to see more by spending less time in ticket lines.
 In other words, the convenience factor is big.

 Before you make up your mind, here is our full Roma Pass review detailing all the benefits as well as the possible reasons why it may not be worth it for you.

 Free tips in our guide to get the most of Rome

 Why use a city pass to visit Rome?